Bulldogs’ next mission: Follow up strong showing with homecoming win - Port Arthur News

 NEDERLAND — The Bulldogs are hoping to build off what might have been their best performance of the season last week as they battle the Texas City Stingarees.

-The game is set for 7:30 tonight at Bulldog Stadium and will be the homecoming game for the black and gold.
+The game is set for 7:30 p.m. today at Bulldog Stadium and will be the homecoming game for the black and gold.

 The Bulldogs (2-2, 1-1 in District 12-5A Division II) are coming off a dominating 38-7 win over the Santa Fe Indians.